 The traditional potsticker needs to be curved

-The edges are shaped making a crescent shape like half moon
+The edges are shaped making a crescent shape like a half-moon

 What makes almost any dish better?
 The answer would have to be a sauce.
 Sometimes the sauce is even better than the dish.

 Our appetizer recipe is certainly one of those dishes.
 Something amazing in my opinion with this recipe is the number of ingredients in the potstickers and the sauce that are the same, yet taste totally different.
 This is on the level of food science magic.